DidItWork/regretful-agent/README.md

 For installing dependencies on MacOS, please refer to [Installation on MacOS](install_macOS.md).

+Follow this [guide](https://docs.opencv.org/4.x/db/d05/tutorial_config_reference.html) to build OpenCV with OpenGL support (-DWITH_OPENGL ON) if you run into issues with OpenGL and OpenCV during tests.

 ### Clone Repo
 Clone the Regretful Agent repository:
 ```